thesnowglobe/weather-parallax/README.md

 # weather-parallax 🌳

-Weather Parallax is a small project that features a single-page website with a visually appelaing lens effect.
+Weather Parallax is a small project that features a single-page website with a visually appealing lens effect.

 ## Preview
 [LINK](https://thesnowglobe.github.io/weather-parallax/)